wp-plugins/heyyou/readme.txt

 === heyyou ===
 Contributors: davidsword.ca, heyshauna.com
 Donate link: http://wordpress.org/donate
-Tags: custom post types for pages, wordpress developer framework, wordpress simplifier Requires at least: 3.0
+Tags: custom post types for pages, Wordpress developer framework, Wordpress simplifier Requires at least: 3.0
 Tested up to: 3.2
 Stable tag: 0.0.10.1

-*heyyou* is a large plugin framework that - in addition to supplying  resources for rapid developent - adds unique dynamic custom post types directly within a Wordpress Page
+*heyyou* is a large plugin framework that - in addition to supplying  resources for rapid development - adds unique dynamic custom post types directly within a Wordpress Page

 == Description ==

-The plugin was intended as a developers framework - it's goal to turn wordpress into more of a CMS by:
+The plugin was intended as a developers framework - it's goal to turn Wordpress into more of a CMS by:

 1. Adding (dynamic) Custom Post Types directly within a Wordpress Page - below the pages main content
 2. Developer Framework - housing a wide range of preset, extensive admin settings
-3. Simplying Wordpress
+3. Simplifying Wordpress

 Elaborating on features, *heyyou*: